Judge jails Knowledge House officials after blockbuster N.S. stock fraud - Red Deer Advocate

 Coady said the Crown did not prove a precise amount of losses suffered by either individual investors or financial institutions.

-The Crown had sought 16 restitution orders totalling more than $13 million, with National Bank Financial and BMO Nesbitt Burns seeking $6 million and $2.5 million, respectively.
+The Crown had sought 16 restitution orders totalling more than $13 million, with National Bank Financial and BMO Nesbitt Burns seeking the largest amounts of $6 million and $2.5 million, respectively.

 Though the Crown had estimated the fraud was about $86 million, the judge said he would not put a specific dollar figure on the scheme, instead calling it a “large scale multimillion-dollar fraud.”